Shifat7/Global-Energy-Visualization/README.md

 countries name and more details about it so as to not clutter the map itself with unnecessary labels.

 ![Initial design prototype for map choropleth](assets/2.png)

-## Conclusion

-Overall, the main goal of the website was to let the user have plenty of input functionality to experiment with the data following the best of visualisation guidelines possible.
-The main feature of our website would be that it has unparalleled interactivity with endless choices for data graphs all for various energy types used globally.
-This allows the user to make their own conclusion of the data provided.